leandromineti/ml-knowledge-graph/README.md

 A category called "Other" was added to list important related research areas.
 Some concepts lie on the intersection of fields and are hard to classify.
 An effort was made to put them where they are used more frequently.
-Besides the **[interactive graph](https://leandromineti.github.io/ml-knowledge-graph/)**, this repository contains a list of those concepts organized as a syllabus and indicates some **free** online resources covering the subjects.
+Besides the interactive graph, this repository contains a list of those concepts organized as a syllabus and indicates some **free** online resources covering the subjects.

 ## Curriculum